gn-04/elefluent-privacy-policy/privacy-policy.md

 ### When We May Disclose Information
 We may disclose your information only in the following circumstances:
-- When required by law or legal process
+- When required by law or legal process (users will be notified if legally permitted)
-- To protect our rights, property, or safety, or that of our users
+- To protect our rights, property, or safety, or that of our users (users will be notified if legally permitted)
 - In connection with a business transfer or acquisition (users will be notified)

 ## Data Security